Neuropathy Symptoms in Feet to Watch For

 Foot nerve changes are easy to dismiss until they start affecting comfort, sleep, or safety.
 Watching for patterns—numbness, burning, tingling, balance changes, and wounds you didn’t feel—can help you act earlier and protect your feet.
 If something is worsening, recurring, or paired with skin breakdown, it’s reasonable to get checked.
 The right next step is usually a clear assessment and a practical plan you can follow.

-Our team is here to help.
-Give us a call to discuss your needs.
+Our podiatrist is here to help.
+Give us a call to schedule a consultation about your footcare needs.